Shakshuka, the one pan breakfast that is easy to make and tastes delicious!

 Shakshuka is a dish considered a classic in North African and Middle Eastern cuisines.

-Although the dish is usually consumed in the morning for breakfast, it is not uncommon to see it eaten anytime of the day.
+This dish is usually consumed in the morning for breakfast, however, it’s not uncommon to be eaten at any time of the day.

 Pinpointing the origins of this dish has been difficult due to food historians giving various theories.

-Some believe the dish spread to Spain and the greater Middle East from Ottoman Turkey, while others think it originated in Morocco.
+Some believe the dish spread to Spain and the greater Middle East from Ottoman Turkey, while others think it originated in North Africa.

 There is also a smaller group of food historians who believe the dish is from Yemen.